Washington Township, Fayette County, Pennsylvania: History

 A significant part of the prehistory of Washington Township is the Locus 7 Site, located north of Fayette City, where it is believed that members of the Monongahela tribe may have lived as far back as AD 600.

 Washington Township is an original Fayette County township, created from Rostraver Township when Fayette County was erected from Westmoreland County in 1783.
 It originally included Perry and Jefferson townships.

 Washington Township's most prominent historical figure is Colonel Edward Cook.
 Settling in what was then Westmoreland County, he was granted 3000 acre and first built a small log cabin and a small store.
 In 1772, he began building his home (still standing today), the first stone building west of the Allegheny Mountains.
 Built entirely out of limestone from his property, it was finished in 1776.

 Colonel Cook was among General Washington's personal friends and on two occasions at least entertained Washington in the old stone mansion.
 A local legend claims that on one of the occasions, Washington was journeying that way to visit his lands in Washington County and stopped at Col. Cook's for a brief rest.
 Cook was at that time engaged in reviewing a body of militia nearby and knew nothing of the arrival of his distinguished guest.
 Word of the arrival was whispered to the men before it reached the colonel, and when he observing the commotion learned what was in the wind, he relaxed all discipline and set off unceremoniously for the house.
 The militiamen followed at the double-quick and hurrahing enthusiastically for General Washington brought him to the porch and evoked from him in reply a good natured and fatherly speech which the soldiers cheered to the echo.
 There is no documented evidence, however, that this event occurred.

 After 1770, Washington visited southwestern Pennsylvania one last time, in September 1784.
-Washington kept an account of the journey that provides details of where he stopped each day, who he met with and what they talked about, in addition to specifically where he went, what he saw, and did.
+Washington kept an account of the journey that provides details of where he stopped each day, whom he met with and what they talked about, in addition to specifically where he went, what he saw, and did.
 Each and every stop along the way is mentioned.
 In one passage he mentions traveling through or across Cook's land, but he makes no mention of stopping to talk to Cook or that he even saw him at any time during the 1784 journey.
 The second mention of Cook, later in his diary, mentions Cook had a large house, and again, nothing about stopping there, speaking to Cook, or there being a militia group present at any time during his time in SW Pennsylvania.
 Cook and Washington may have known each other however they shared very different viewpoints about the Virginia-Pennsylvania rivalry and counter claims over whether the region belonged to Virginia or Pennsylvania, and would have been rivals in the land acquisition and speculation business.